fmatosqg/androidthings_ndk/README.md

 # Overview
-This app tries to access GPIO through NDK to achieve higher speeds than are possible using Java API.
+This project was made as a proof of concept to access GPIO through NDK to achieve higher speeds than are possible using Java API.

 # Run instructions
+## Run Android Things app
 Before running app start listening server with

 `./app/src/main/scripts/runListener.sh`